IR beam break sensor diagram with labels.

 Standard IR Cross Track Sensors

-Laser IR Cross Track Sensors
+Laser IR Large Area Sensors

-In higher ambient light situations the Laser emitter and sensor pair should be used.
-A laser will focus light into a concentrated beam that can cover large distances.
-“First reflect” type mirrors are needed so the beam is not split in the glass.
-Our lasers are safe low power but can reach 10 feet.
+In higher ambient light situations the Laser emitter and sensor pair should be used (SKU-25340013).
+A laser will focus light into a concentrated beam that can cover large distances and larger areas crossing tracks at multiple places.
+This gives a much larger area of protection like both approaches and the crossing gates area.
+First reflect type mirrors are needed so the beam is not split in the glass.
+Our lasers are safe low power but can reach 15 feet or more.
+Our Gate kits include 2 mirrors and a Laser with Receiver.

 Reflection IR Sensors